grpc/grpc.io/content/en/docs/guides/opentelemetry-metrics.md

 More and more gRPC components are being instrumented for observability.
 Currently, we have the following components instrumented -

-*   Per-call (stable, on by default) : Observe RPCs themselves (for example, latency.)
+*   Per-call : Observe RPCs themselves (for example, latency.)
-    *   Client Per-Call : Observe a client call
+    *   Client Per-Call (stable, on by default) : Observe a client call
-    *   Client Per-Attempt : Observe attempts for a client call, since a call can have multiple attempts due to retry or hedging.
+    *   Client Per-Attempt (stable, on by default) : Observe attempts for a client call, since a call can have multiple attempts due to retry or hedging.
+    *   Client Per-Call Retry (experimental) : Observe retry, transparent retry and hedging,
     *   Server : Observe a call received at the server.
 *   LB Policy : Observe various load-balancing policies
     *   Weighted Round Robin (experimental)